ShellRechargeSolutionsEU/ocpp/README.md

  - `JsonDeserializable` was renamed to `JsonOperation` and now handles not only deserialization but also serialization of OCPP messages for OCPP-J.
  - `OcppJsonClient` now takes a version parameter

-## TODO

- - Building for Scala 2.12.
-May require dropping the SOAP and/or switching JSON libraries.

 ## Licensing and acknowledgements